The Voice of Germany: Season 13 (2023)

 The thirteenth season began airing on 21 September 2023.
 On 6 June 2023, it was announced that Giovanni Zarrella, Bill & Tom Kaulitz, Shirin David, and former The Voice Australia and The Voice Kids UK coach Ronan Keating would all debut as coaches this season.

 The block, first introduced in the fourteenth season of the American version of the show, was also introduced as a twist for the blind auditions, giving coaches the power to block another coach from getting an artist.
 The winner was Malou Lovis Kreyelkamp from Team Bill & Tom.

 Season 14 (2024)

 The fourteenth season began airing on 26 September 2024.
 On 18 May 2024, it was announced that Samu Haber and Yvonne Catterfeld would return as coaches after a three-season absence, as well as Mark Forster, who returns after a one-season absence.
 The three returning coaches were joined by Kamrad who made his debut as a coach.
 The winner was Jennifer Lynn from Team Samu.

 Season 15 (2025)

 The fifteenth season began airing on 25 September 2025.
 On 20 April 2025, it was announced that the panel would consist of returning coaches Shirin David, Rea Garvey, Nico Santos, and Michi & Smudo, who returned after one, two, three, and six-season hiatuses, respectively.
 Calum Scott is featured as the fifth coach, who selected contestants who were eliminated from the competition, to participate in the Comeback Stage by SEAT.
+The winner was Anne Mosters from Team Nico.

+Season 16 (2026)

+The sixteenth season began airing on 11 September 2026.
+On 27 April 2026, it was announced that Rea Garvey, Michi & Smudo, Shirin David, and Nico Santos would all return as coaches for the sixteenth season.
+This marks the first time a coaching panel has remained the same for two consecutive seasons since the second season.
+Additionally, host Thore Schölermann departed the show after fourteen seasons and Matthias Killing debuted as the main host, joining Melissa Khalaj.